Symmetric webs, Jones-Wenzl recursions and $q$-Howe duality: Introduction

-A classical result of Rumer, Teller, and Weyl~\cite{rtw}, modernly interpreted, states that the \textit{Temperley-Lieb category} $\cal{TL}$ describes the full subcategory of quantum $\slnn{2}$-modules generated by tensor products of the $2$-dimensional vector representation $V$ of quantum $\slnn{2}$, which we denote\footnote{The notation $\Rep{\sln}$ more generally is used below to denote the full subcategory of quantum $\sln$-modules tensor generated by the fundamental representations (which, in the $\sln$ case, are exterior powers of the vector representation).
+A classical result of Rumer, Teller, and Weyl~\cite{rtw}, modernly interpreted, states that the \textit{Temperley--Lieb category} $\cal{TL}$ describes the full subcategory of quantum $\slnn{2}$-modules generated by tensor products of the two dimensional vector representation $\C_q^2 = \C(q)^2$ of quantum $\slnn{2}$, which we denote\footnote{The notation $\Rep{\sln}$ more generally is used below to denote the full subcategory of quantum $\sln$-modules tensor generated by the fundamental representations (which, in the $\sln$ case, are exterior powers of the vector representation).
 Also, throughout the paper, when we refer to $\sln$-weights, $\sln$-modules, etc. we always mean their quantum versions.
-Moreover, for the insistent reader, all modules are finite dimensional, left modules.} by $\Rep{\slnn{2}}$.
+We also note that we only consider type $1$ (in the sense of Section 5.2 in~\cite{ja}) representations of quantum groups throughout.
+Moreover, for the insistent reader, all modules are finite-dimensional, left modules.} by $\Rep{\slnn{2}}$.
 The former was first introduced in the study of statistical mechanics (as an algebra and also in the non-quantum setting) by Temperley and Lieb in~\cite{tl} and has played an important role in several areas of mathematics and physics.